The Story Behind Velocity Scheduling System

-Here’s an update I got April 15, 2009 from a client that participated in our 2nd VSS Coaching Program in Nov-Dec 2008:
+Here’s an update I got April 15, 2009 from a client that participated in our 2nd VSS Coaching Program 18 months later:

 “Just to update you on our company status, I thought you’d be happy to know we are still 100% on time and raking in some good profits.
 I’ve seen a higher frequency of penetration into the red zone, but no late jobs.
 We just shipped the mother of all jobs today (in excess of 4000 man-hours) on time!
 Furthermore, the price tag was $750K, of which final throughput MINUS LABOR was nearly $390K!
 (Don’t tell the customer that)”

-We now have tons of testimonials like that (just click on the Testimonials and Case Studies link in the left pane).
+We now have tons of testimonials like that (just click on the Testimonials and Case Studies under the blog menu).
 It’s amazing what can happen and what you can accomplish when your back is to the wall.

 Wishing you success,